NANOZOLID® TECHNOLOGY PLATFORM

 The patent portfolio is judged to be sound and includes methods for controlling drug release, the manufacturing process, injection devices/aids, the method for controlling the solidification rate and the principle for treating prostate cancer with the NanoZolid technology.

-A new patent application for the NanoZolid technology was submitted in 2016, which, upon approval, provides patent protection until 2037 for both the LIDDS technology platform and for the drugs developed in combination with NanoZolid.
+Both the US patent office and the European Patent Office has approved a novel patent for NanoZolid® that provides patent protection until 2037 for both the LIDDS technology platform and for the drugs developed in combination with NanoZolid®.

 |PATENT||PATENT||US||EU||REST OF THE WORLD|